 Bluetooth: You can choose to connect iPhone with your car using Bluetooth.
 Just go to Settings > Bluetooth to turn Bluetooth on.
 Then check your car stereo's user manual for how to pair with a Bluetooth device.
 Most cars require a phone setup on the car display.
 Once your iPhone paired with your car successfully, you can open Apple Music app and select the tracks to play.

 Auxiliary Input: If your car don't support CarPlay, you can play Apple Music songs in your car via Aux input.
 Simply connect iPhone to the car sound system with an Aux cable.
 Now you can go to play Apple Music on your iPhone, and the music will start to play though the car audio player.

 We can enjoy Apple Music tracks playability in the car stereo from multiple sources like AUX, Bluetooth, CarPlay by using iPhone.
 But all the music need to be played within Apple Music app.
 What was worse, when you cancel your Apple Music subscription, all that streaming songs are unavailable.

 But don't worry, there's a perfect program called Apple Music Converter coming to help you.
-It can convert them to unprotected audio formats including MP3, AAC, WAV and FLAC.
+It can convert them to unprotected audio formats including MP3, AAC, AIFF, WAV and FLAC.
 In that case, you can transfer the converted Apple Music songs to USB drive and play them in your car freely.